 Simpson Communications, LLC

-Established in 1964, NTEA – The Association for the Work Truck Industry, represents more than 2,000 companies that manufacture, distribute, install, sell and repair commercial trucks, truck bodies, truck equipment, trailers and accessories.
-Buyers of work trucks and the major commercial truck chassis manufacturers also belong to the Association.
-NTEA provides in-depth technical information, education, and member programs and services, and produces The Work Truck Show.
-The Association maintains its administrative headquarters in suburban Detroit and government relations offices in Washington, DC, and Ottawa, Ontario.
-NTEA staff are knowledgeable and experienced in a variety of areas related to the work truck industry.
-Visit ntea.com/meetourexperts to learn more or request an interview.
+Established in 1964, NTEA – The Association for the Work Truck Industry, a 501(c)(6) organization, represents more than 2,000 companies that manufacture, distribute, install, sell and repair commercial trucks, truck bodies, truck equipment, trailers and accessories.
+Buyers of work trucks and the major commercial truck chassis manufacturers also belong to NTEA.
+The Association provides in-depth technical information, education, and member programs and services, and produces Work Truck Week and Green Truck Summit.
+The Association maintains its administrative headquarters in suburban Detroit and government relations offices in Washington, DC, and Ottawa, Ontario, Canada.

 # # #

 Editor’s note: Professional photos from Work Truck Week 2022 are available for download at worktruckweek.com/photosandlogos.